 Your ITAD partner must be able to perform such a global audit, and in doing so, will be best placed to advise you on what should be resold, reused or recycled.
 Getting the best price for your parts as ‘new’ supply equivalents requires not only a global knowledge of the market but a global presence too.

 - End User Management Portal

 When you start your ITAD process, you should be able to monitor its progress through an End User Management Portal.
-Such a portal must be customised to suit your company’s needs; for example, you may require a reconciliation to fixed asset registers, engineering systems and/or accounting system logs.
+Such a portal must be customized to suit your company’s needs; for example, you may require reconciliation to fixed asset registers, engineering systems and/or accounting system logs.